My Digital Life [draft]

 Budget

-These aren't all the costs that I've accumulated over the years, but they're the costs that might be relevant for people other than myself to learn from.
+These aren't all the expenses that I've accumulated over the years, but they're the costs that might be relevant for people other than myself to learn from.

 Fixed costs